dart-archive/www.dartlang.org/src/site/tools/pub/transformers/examples/index.markdown

 The following are examples of custom transformers written using the [barback](http://pub.dartlang.org/packages/barback) package.
-See [Writing a Transformer](/tools/pub/transformers/) for more information about these examples.
+See [Writing a Pub Transformer](/tools/pub/transformers/) for more information about these examples.

 * [SimpleTransformer](SimpleTransformer.zip)